 We all have felt uncomfortable under scrutinizing gazes at one point of our lives and have been unable to call out people on it too.
 For that purpose, you may follow in the steps of Adrian Piper and get yourself a calling card.
 Calling Cards are pieces of parchment of size 2x 15.5 inches, one of white color and other of brown color.
 The white one addresses a woman as the lesser sex and the brown addresses people who pass racist comments.
 Receiving one of these cards usually makes the receiver uncomfortable.

 The Calling Cards

-My Calling card collection contains two very unique pieces of art by Adrian Piper.
+My Calling card collection contains three unique pieces of art by Adrian Piper.
 Adrian Piper herself is black as well as a white woman.
 She could not take the racist comments people inflicted on those who weren’t white.
 The calling cards were Piper’s way of telling people who she is as people sometimes didn’t recognize her as black.
 This was also a way to tell people what she thought was acceptable in society.
 In the calling cards, she explores identity as well as sexuality.

 The first card (white)

-So, taking a very passive-aggressive approach, she made two calling cards.
+So, taking a very passive-aggressive approach, she made three calling cards.
 One of the calling cards is white and approaches the subject of women who are unaccompanied at the bar are not to be looked upon as preys.
 This calling card refers to many men who think that a woman who is sitting alone at a bar is looking for a companion.

 However, the card is made to be handed over to these men that the woman must be left alone and does not require their help.
 This calling card referred to the woman as independent beings that can go out without any man needed to accompany them.
 The card also asked the receiver to respect her privacy and leave her alone if she is alone.

 The second card (brown)